Pediatric hemorrhagic stroke

 The care team works quickly to find the cause of the stroke using imaging and other tests, which may include:

-• Blood tests.
-We take a small sample of your child’s blood to test for signs of infection or disorders that may cause bleeding.
+• Blood tests - We take a small sample of your child’s blood to test for signs of infection or disorders that may cause bleeding.

-• Lumbar puncture.
-We use a needle to take a small sample of fluid from your child’s spine to test for signs of infection or other possible causes of the stroke.
+• Lumbar puncture - We use a needle to take a small sample of fluid from your child’s spine to test for signs of infection or other possible causes of the stroke.

-• MR angiogram.
-This type of MRI shows details of blood vessels, such as narrowing, blockages, tangles or other problems that may be causing the stroke.
+• MR angiogram - This type of MRI shows details of blood vessels, such as narrowing, blockages, tangles or other problems that may be causing the stroke.

-How is a Pediatric Hemorrhagic Stroke treated?
+How is a pediatric hemorrhagic stroke treated?

 At Children’s Health, our team has extensive expertise in surgery and minimally invasive procedures to treat a hemorrhagic stroke.
 Our pediatric neurologists, neurosurgeons and interventional neuroradiologists (doctors who treat brain and spinal cord conditions with minimally invasive procedures) work quickly to stop the bleeding.

 Treatment for your child depends on the cause and location of the stroke and other factors.
-Our team offers:

-• Endovascular procedures.
-In these minimally invasive procedures, our neuroradiologists insert a catheter (thin tube with surgical instruments) into a blood vessel in your child’s groin.
+• Endovascular procedures - In these minimally invasive procedures, our neuroradiologists insert a catheter (thin tube with surgical instruments) into a blood vessel in your child’s groin.
 They guide the catheter through blood vessels to the area of the brain to repair the cause of the bleeding.
 Endovascular procedures can provide a safer procedure and faster recovery for your child because they avoid the need for an incision in the head.

-• Microsurgery.
-Using small incisions and openings in the skull, our neurosurgeons perform minimally invasive procedures to access the brain.
+• Microsurgery - Using small incisions and openings in the skull, our neurosurgeons perform minimally invasive procedures to access the brain.
 We use high-powered microscopes to avoid critical areas and repair the cause of the stroke.

-• Open surgery.
-For some children, an open procedure may be the best approach to repair the cause of a hemorrhagic stroke.
+• Open surgery - For some children, an open procedure may be the best approach to repair the cause of a hemorrhagic stroke.
 Our neurosurgeons make larger incisions and openings to access the area for treatment.

 Our team includes pediatric neurologists, neurosurgeons and neuroradiologists who have advanced training and specialized experience in pediatric hemorrhagic stroke.
 We’re dedicated to rapid, expert care to diagnose and treat a stroke as quickly as possible to help your child achieve their best possible health.